Work smart with the Liqway method,

 the easy way to get a dry and reliable weld.

 Water left in the pipes makes it difficult to repair and maintain local district heating networks.
 A slow drain or leaking valve can turn professional welding work into waiting times, delays and emergency solutions.
 After another late night on an assignment, we got an idea.

-The result was the Liqway method, which replaces opening welding and other improvised solutions.
-With our suction nozzles, you quickly lead the water away through the pipe joint.
-The design is approved by both DEKRA and Kiwa and is used by, among others, E.ON, Stockholm Exergi and Vattenfall.
+The result was the Liqway method, which replaces hatch welding and other improvised solutions.
+With our suction nozzles, you quickly lead the water away through the pipe joint or via a cut in the pipe.

 The easy way to get dry, reliable welds

 With the Liqway method, you are always ready to solve drainage problems.
 The operation does not have to shut down unnecessarily, the subscribers get the heating facilities back faster, district heating operators save maintenance costs and employees can return home on time.

 Instead you can subscribe to a set with a smart adapter and five suction nozzles for Euro 69 a month, without a lock-in period.
 The adapter registers every single use when you use a nozzle and help you invoice the cost further.

 Our smart adapter automatically produces invoicing data that makes the savings worthwhile, both for you and the local district local district heating operator.

 Drain the water via the pipe joint.